testofthings/toolsaf/Tools.md

 # Tools

-The tcsfw can read output from several different tools to verify the security statement and claims.
+The tdsaf can read output from several different tools to verify the security statement and claims.
-The tool output is read from a directly structure, which root must be provided to the framework by `--read <directory>` command-line arguement.
+The tool output is read from a directory structure, which root must be provided to the framework by `--read <directory>` command-line arguement.

 ## Batch files and directories

-The back directory structure can be arbitarily deep.
+The batch directory structure can be arbitarily deep.
 Each directory which contains data files, must have special metafile `00meta.json`.
 The metafile must always contain at least `file_type` of the data files.
 For example, consider the following metafile `00meta.json` for NMAP output data files.

 ```json
 {